According to the Centers for Disease Control and Prevention (CDC), nearly 10,000 deaths were caused by aortic aneurysms

-In the United States, 15,000 people die each year from aortic aneurysms, which result from a weakened section of the artery wall.
-In abdominal aortic aneurysm (AAA), pressure from inside the artery increases the risk that the aorta will rupture and lead to internal bleeding — and possibly death — if not treated immediately.
+In an abdominal aortic aneurysm (AAA), pressure from inside the artery increases the risk that the aorta will rupture and lead to internal bleeding - and possibly death - if not treated immediately.
 Patients most at risk are those over age 65 with a history of smoking, lung disease or a family history of aortic aneurysms.

 For the 1 in 5 AAA patients who are not considered appropriate candidates for conventional treatment, a minimally invasive procedure called fenestrated endograft implantation is available.

 "We are very fortunate to have a dedicated endovascular team with an incredible amount of experience here at Sharp Grossmont," says Dr. Musicant.
 "This allows us to perform truly state-of-the-art techniques.
 Just a couple of years ago, this would have required transferring patients to another part of the country for their care."